-Here, we present Metallica's definitive top 50 songs as voted by you guys.
-There's some surprising choices, and some not-at-all surprising choices.
+Here, Metallica's definitive top 50 songs.
+There's some surprising entries, and some not-at-all surprising entries.
 But it's all Metallica, and it's all bone-rattlingly brilliant.

 50) Of Wolf And Man (Metallica, 1991)